Wondering how to integrate ClickFunnels with Campaign Refinery?

 If you’re using First Name and Last Name, then you can create different fields or omit one of them (last name typically).

-Optionally, you can do a single name field and our system is smart enough to split up first & last name when people add a space.
+Optionally, you can do a single name field, and our system is smart enough to split up first & last names when people add a space.

 Save save and publish, then you should be good to go!